To be eligible for an Abramson Scholarship, you must:

 - Official high school transcript through midterm period of second semester senior year

-- Official copy of SAT scores
+- Official copy of SAT or ACT scores

 - Budget for preferred college: full cost of attending college, room and board, travel, books, miscellaneous